-Our Second Extract Permissions Service offers HEIs the option to buy permission to copy and use an additional amount - a 'second extract' - e.g. a further chapter or a further 10%.
+Our Second Extract Permissions Service offers HEIs the option to buy permission to copy and use an additional amount - a 'second extract' - e.g. a further chapter, a further two articles, or a further 10%.

 The Copyright Licensing Agency Ltd